Modern Slavery and Human Trafficking Statement

-To assess our suppliers’ compliance with the Code, APUC have developed a web-based assessment tool (SUSTAIN) linked to the contracts database containing contracts/agreements used by the whole sector.
+To assess our suppliers’ compliance with the Supply Chain Code of Conduct, APUC have developed a web-based assessment tool (SUSTAIN) linked to the contracts database containing contracts/agreements used by the whole sector.
 The website assesses suppliers at three achievement/compliance levels in social, ethical, economic and environmental areas.
 The tool enables contract managers to view the status of their suppliers, and for sub tier suppliers to be linked and then assessed.

 APUC is a Founder Member of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
 APUC’s Head of Development & Sustainability also sits on the board of Electronics Watch.